 Under these standards, our Board of Directors has determined that Messrs.
 Bar Shalev and Bronfeld and Mrs. Harel Buchris are considered "independent" pursuant to the rules of the NYSE MKT and Section 10A(m)(3) of the Exchange Act.
 In addition, our Board of Directors has determined that at least two of these directors are able to read and understand fundamental financial statements and have substantial business experience that results in their financial sophistication, qualifying them for membership on our audit committee.
-Our Board of Directors has also determined that Messrs.
-Yanai, Bar Shalev and Bronfeld, Mrs. Harel Buchris and Dr. Kornberg and Dr. Schwartz are "independent" pursuant to the rules of the NYSE MKT.
+Our Board of Directors has also determined that Mr. Bar Shalev, Mr. Bronfeld, Mrs. Harel Buchris, Dr. Kornberg, Dr. Schwartz and Mr. Yanai are "independent" pursuant to the rules of the NYSE MKT.

 The position of chairman of the board is not held by our chief executive officer at this time.
 The Board of Directors does not have a policy mandating the separation of these functions.
-We believe it is in our best interest that Mr. Yanai serve as the chairman of our Board of Directors.
-This decision was based on Mr. Yanai's vast global operating experience in the life-science and pharmaceutical (at Teva) and agro-chemicals industry.
-He also brings a global perspective to the Board of Directors, incorporating his industry and Board leadership experience and his distinguished military service.
+We believe it is in our best interest that Mr. Yanai serve as the chairman of our board.
+This decision was based on Mr. Yanai's vast global operating experience in the life-science and pharmaceutical and agro-chemicals industry as well as the global perspective he brings to our Board of Directors, incorporating his industry and board leadership experience and his distinguished military service.
 Our non-management directors hold formal meetings, separate from management, at least twice per year.
+We have no formal policy regarding attendance by our directors at annual stockholders meetings, although we encourage such attendance and anticipate most of our directors will attend these meetings.
+Messrs.
+Yanai, Manor, Bronfeld, Bar Shalev and Dr. Schwartz and Mrs. Harel Buchris attended our 2015 annual meeting of stockholders.